OscarViquez/atl-transit/libs/features/navigation/README.md

-# features--navigation
+# features-navigation

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test features--navigation` to execute the unit tests.
+Run `nx test features-navigation` to execute the unit tests.